 In the event of overdose, the patient should be admitted to hospital and given appropriate supportive therapy.
 Therapy aimed at decreasing absorption (activated charcoal) should be performed if indicated.
-Further management should be as clinically indicated.
+Further management should be as clinically indicated, taking into account potential effects on cardiac conduction (see section 4.4).
+Use of intravenous lipid therapy may be considered for treatment of cardiotoxicity that responds insufficiently to sodium bicarbonate.
 There is no experience with haemodialysis as treatment of overdose.
 In six volunteers with kidney failure, 20% of the lamotrigine was removed from the body during a 4-hour haemodialysis session (see section 5.2).